-The County Ecologist has recommended a number of conditions including the submission of an Ecological Compliance Audit and external lighting scheme for approval by the Local Planning Authority.
-It is also recommended that a condition is attached ensuring access for hedgehogs and also ensuring that provision is made for roosting bats and nesting birds.
+A number of conditions including the submission of an Ecological Compliance Audit and external lighting scheme for approval by the Local Planning Authority is recommended.
+It is also recommended that a condition is attached ensuring access for hedgehogs and also to ensure that provision is made for roosting bats and nesting birds.